 For the last few years, the University Assessment Council (UAC) has been involved in reviewing selected academic, administrative and educational support assessment reports.
 Since all plans are completed in the fall each year, after closing their assessment "loop," reviews are accomplished soon afterward; from early October through early December.
 After processing, these are later sent in the late spring to the assessment coordinator who produced the report.
 Coordinators then review these prior to beginning their next assessment report so as to provide helpful guidance for the coming year.

 The UAC developed a checklist to evaluate the degree in which assessment components were met, or not met, along with helpful comments.
-We also want to identify exemplary assessment plans as they occur annually and recognize those in degree programs or support offices as they address these important components in meaningful ways.
+We also want to identify exemplary assessment plans as they occur annually--beginning in AY2016-17--and recognize those in degree programs or support offices as they address these important components in meaningful ways.

 The following were recognized for their 2016-17 reports.
 Click on each name to view their report.